blbadger/blbadger.github.io/henon-map.md

 ## The Henon map

-Maurice Henon sought to recapitulate the geometry of the Lorenz attractor in two dimensions.
+Michel Hénon sought to recapitulate the geometry of the Lorenz attractor in two dimensions.
 This requires stretching and folding of space, achieved with the following [discrete system](https://projecteuclid.org/euclid.cmp/1103900150), which is now referred to as the Henon map:

 $$
 x_{n+1} = 1-ax_n^2 + y_n \\